 Why Do We Need a Raised Rim?

 Before the blank is sent to the coining press, it needs to go through a process that slightly squeezes the blank to put a raised rim around the periphery of the coin.
 This serves several purposes:

-- It helps provides a uniform diameter to the coin so that when it is injected into the coining press, it will fall squarely into the coining collar.
-The collar holds the planchet and place so the coin dies can make a clean strike to produce a finished coin.
+- It helps provides a uniform diameter to the coin so that when it is fed into the coining press, it will fall squarely into the coining collar.
+The collar holds the planchet in place, so the coin dies can make a clean strike to produce a finished coin.

-- The raised rim also helps to ensure that under the intense pressure of the coining press the metal will flow uniformly into the deepest recesses of the coining die.
-This is important to obtain a high-quality coin.
-This also helps to ensure that a uniform impression is achieved on every coin.
+- The raised rim also helps to ensure that under the intense pressure of the coining press, the metal will flow uniformly into the deepest recesses of the coining die.
+This process is important to obtain a high-quality coin.
+Additionally, the collar also helps to ensure that a uniform impression is achieved on every coin.